 Its multi-ethnic make-up and history perhaps in part explains why it has developed into one of Poland’s few cities that truly feels international.
 That diverse mix has helped it grow into one of the country’s leading digital nomad hubs with a number of quirky districts and plenty of great cafes with easy wifi access, helping to attract remote workers from further afield.

-Estimated Living Costs in Gdansk – 650-1000 Euros/month
+Estimated Living Costs in Gdansk – 850-1250 Euros/month

 Estimated Living Costs Calculation Explained:

-The estimated living costs in Poland featured in this post (above and below) aim to cover the total living costs.
-That includes renting accommodation.
 The lower figure in the ranges given should cover the cost of renting a room in a shared apartment and being relatively careful with what you spend in general.
 The higher figure offers some leeway which should cover the cost of renting your own apartment or studio and perhaps a slightly higher standard of living with more nights out and suchlike.
 However clearly everybody’s idea of a ‘normal lifestyle’ is different so use the figures as a means of comparison rather than as a definitive guide.

 The rental prices factored in are those of renting a regular room or flat like a local would.
 If you’re a digital nomad and are planning a shorter stay of just a few months or less and will be renting off Airbnb, then you might want to add around 10-20% to the suggested budgets to cover the higher cost of shorter term accommodation.
 Also consider that in some of the smaller, less touristic cities, it will be more difficult to find a good Airbnb at a good price.